deepunahak/deepunahak/README.md

-- 👋 Hi, I’m @deepuranjannahak
+- 👋    Hi there, I’m @deepuranjannahak, a former backend developer + Ass.
+Data Engineer.
-- 👀 I’m interested in learning new technologies
+- 👀    I’m like to learn new technologies.
 - 🌱    I’m currently learning Data Engineering and done one project.
 - 💞️    I’m looking to collaborate on a great team with dynamic challenging environment.
+- (^_^) My top five skils are Python, Django, MySQL, Github, Jira.
 - 📫 How to reach me -> deepuranjannahak@gmail.com

 <!---